With the average corporate job posting receiving around 250 applicants, it can be hard to stand…

 Today’s workplaces are changing.
 More companies are making the shift to “modern” office spaces—which means open, collaborative workspaces, flexible work environments, etc.—to better accommodate the needs of their business and their employees.

 In fact, flexible work environments are in huge demand today, and many companies are giving their employees the option to set their own hours and work from home when they want to.
-Millennials, in particular, are the driving force behind this change.
+Not only are millennials a driving force behind remote work, but increasingly busy home lives and social distancing are also playing a part.

 For many employees, this is a welcome change!
 A flexible work environment indicates that your employer trusts you to be successful and is respectful of your time and unique needs.
 However, for some, it can be a bit daunting!
 How can you make sure to stay productive during a remote workday?
 What’s the best way to communicate with others while working from home?